After a few days of living in a hospital bed it becomes a bit like a tent.

 I should then more clearly appreciate the emotional, spiritual and intellectual epiphanies I have experienced, viscerally, often reluctantly and almost always while climbing mountains.
 Surely I should be able to speak the truth of these as much as of my condition.
 Is it not my responsibility to document these journeys, to find the right words for what have been moments of real insight and enlightenment for me, so that others too may benefit?
 It has been easier at this blog to document and to share the emotional and spiritual moments on my journeys, as well as those intellectual trajectories of direct relevance to my encounters with the medical establishment.
 The others are much more complex and difficult to describe; where I have been able to point to these at all, I feel they are either too glibly expressed, almost platitudinous, or become too serious, leaving many readers in the dark.

 On the other hand, despite my best efforts to overcome it, the anger towards the man who gave me the wrong bad news all those years ago is sometimes still intense, and from time to time recurs.
 I try to fathom why this should be so, why his words haunt me still as they do, why they have been so disabling.
-It is because they contain a double blow; not only, according to his dubious wisdom, can the doctors do nothing except offer palliation by rote protocol, my own agency is powerless, there is nothing anybody can do against the inevitable progression of the disease, no medication will do anything but suppress it for a while and then it will kill me, my native healing powers are irrelevant, diet and emotional circumstances incidental.
+It is because they contain a double blow; not only, according to his dubious wisdom, could the doctors do nothing except offer palliation by rote protocol, my own agency was powerless, there was nothing anybody could do against the inevitable progression of the disease, no medication will do anything but suppress it for a while and then it will kill me, my native healing powers are irrelevant, diet and emotional circumstances incidental.
 My future is already transcribed.
 All part of the operation of a big machine.

-These last six years living at the periphery of the machine, the reactions to encounters with its assorted assemblages of components, their (dys)functionalities and idiosyncrasies, the rules to which they appeal and the procedures they actually follow, and so forth, have been a living deconstruction of any mechanical march towards the abyss; sometimes it has seemed to have slowed down, once or twice, completely held at bay, and maybe even ever so slightly turned back upon itself.
+These last six years living at the periphery of the machine, the reactions to encounters with its assorted assemblages of component departments, their (dys)functionalities and idiosyncrasies, the rules to which they appeal and the procedures they actually follow, and so forth, have been a living deconstruction of any mechanical march towards the abyss; sometimes it has seemed that the disease has slowed down, once or twice, completely held at bay, and maybe even ever so slightly turned back upon itself.
 The net result has nevertheless been a progression – of sorts – of the disease.
 I am now reaching another point of acceptance.
 Although I do not mean by this any kind of fatalism, or any kind of submission to the inevitable, rather a continuing commitment to living to the full while recognising the limits set at any moment, by both the disease and the circumstances of life, now with a greater degree of serenity, an understanding of what has been blocking this condition for so many years, and the levelling of my experience as cancer patient to the mundane, ordinary and familiar.

 My previous normality has been thoroughly shaken up.
 I knew it was coming; in fact, I chose to pick up that box at that particular moment knowing that it was going to hurt.
 Perhaps others would say this was an act of recklessness that I would have been better to avoid, that might have gone even more badly wrong than it did – although?
-Seriously …. more intense pain than this I cannot fathom: my own personal pain scale has now changed, the usual 1 to 10 scale offered during triage, which reaches the peak of experience in my life with 12 or 13 and root canal infection has been split; 1 to 10 on the old linear scale now takes 1 to 5 on the new, and 5 to 10 on the new incorporates an exponential rise to any very large number it is possible to scream at the moment of asking above the chaos of triage.
+Seriously …. more intense pain than this I cannot fathom: my own personal pain scale has now changed, the usual 1 to 10 scale offered during triage, which reaches the peak of experience in my life with 12 or 13 and root canal infection has been split; 1 to 10 on the old linear scale now takes 1 to 5 on the new, and 5 to 10 on the new incorporates an exponential rise to any very large number it is possible to scream at the moment of the question os asked above the chaos of triage.

-From within, it is easier to see any putative recklessness as part of the mysterious, and very often only after the fact discernible to consciousness, movements of the many natural healing powers, mysterious combinations of deep forces and retrospective common sense about which it has been my responsibility to learn during this life.
+From within, it is easier to see any putative recklessness as part of the mysterious, and very often only after the fact discernible to consciousness, movements of the many natural healing powers, mysterious combinations of deep forces and retrospective common sense about which it has been my fate to learn during this life.
 Continually now, not repeated simply as habits, blind and unreflective, formed from within my mother’s immaculate – if sometimes overwhelming – attendance, and care over her first born.
 Rather powers, which in the present context have a much more limited scope: to become familiar again only with what this body can do, and then gradually just as I have been doing all my life, to learn where I can take this life to get the most intense experiences of this beautiful fucked-up world.

 We all live inside a veritable plethora of stories, from which we consolidate, direct and augment our experiences, becoming thus able to share our lives with each other.
 Even before any of us ever experiences anything at all, we have always already heard about what it might be like.
 Despite this, history is not only a sea of different perspectives on what happened, over which powers fight to have their version assertively expressed to the exclusion of others, but remains always a terrain of events taking place in actual reality, a domain of cause and effect, of consequences and further causes producing more consequences, becoming entangled together in effects that are far too complex for individual minds to grasp, too irregular and chaotic adequately to be closed down into systems, and always indifferent to the stories we hear about what may or may not be going on.